sweattep/modern_quotes/README.md

 >Anyone can make a video game...start with Tic-Tac-Toe

 >Sell the lifestyle

+sell the goods that are less popular

+>demand exists. even though products aren't popular enough for stores to carry them

 >But as you get older, there’s always younger guys that make less than you that are coming up trying to take your job.
 So, it’s on me to make sure that I prove I should be here.